JanetLouG/SucculentCalander/README.md

 # full-stack

+Application that allows users to keep track of plants and watering schedules.
+To view current plants, visit the Garden page.
+To add new plants, visit the Shop page.
+To create watering schedules, visit the Calendar page.

-A "standard" yet modern full-stack TypeScript web-application template using React/Vite on the frontend and Express on the backend, bundled with Turborepo.
+Built using a "standard" yet modern full-stack TypeScript web-application template using React/Vite on the frontend and Express on the backend, bundled with Turborepo.

 ## Using this example